Dennis Gastmann - Orient Express - An Adventure

 22 €

-Following in the footsteps of Agatha Christie and Detective Poirot, Dennis Gastmann embarks on a grand journey: traveling along the route of the Orient Express from Paris to Istanbul - five thousand kilometers, seventeen cities, and countless detours into adventure.
-A portrait of a continent in flux, in motion - wild, intense, and brimming with life.
-Gastmann finds himself in the spotlight of Paris Fashion Week, stays with a Nonna who cooks for him like her own son, and learns from a gondolier how to understand a city on water.
-He strokes the lions of an oligarch from the Low Tatras - and nearly becomes tiger food.
-He bathes in fire, fog, and laser light in what the Hungarians jokingly call the world's largest noodle soup, and encounters a flower seller in a Bulgarian slum, standing atop a mountain of garbage.
-Gastmann experiences Europe - sometimes on express trains, sometimes on slow regional trains, sometimes by bus through villages when the tracks end.
-From Gare de l'Est to Venice, from Trieste to Budapest, from Belgrade to Sofia, until the doors of the Orient open before his eyes.
-And everywhere he senses the changes of our time.
-What is the state of our continent, of the European dream?
+Dennis Gastmann travels in the footsteps of the Orient Express from Paris to Istanbul: five thousand kilometres, seventeen cities, and countless detours into the unexpected.
+He finds himself in the flashbulbs of Paris Fashion Week, stays with a nonna who cooks for him like her own son, and learns from a gondoliera how to read a city built on water.
+He strokes the lions of an oligarch from the Little Carpathians - and nearly ends up as tiger food.
+He bathes in fire, fog and laser light in the world's largest noodle soup, as the Hungarians joke, and in a Bulgarian slum, on top of a mountain of rubbish, he meets a flower girl.